 Admission information for all applicants

-The University of Wollongong Doctor of Medicine (UOW MD) program is a 4-year full time graduate entry level medical course operating at both the Wollongong and Shoalhaven campuses by the UOW Graduate Medicine (GM).
+The University of Wollongong Doctor of Medicine (UOW MD) program is a 4-year full time graduate entry level medical course operating at both the Wollongong and Shoalhaven campuses by the UOW Graduate School of Medicine (GSM).
 Successful applicants will be offered a place at one of these locations.
 The program has an emphasis on the health of regional, rural and remote communities in Australia, in keeping with the vision of the school.
 Over the four years clinical placements will occur in regional, rural and remote Australia which may mean students will be required to temporarily relocate for up to a year at a time.

 This mission is achieved by delivering an outcomes-focussed, clinically-guided curriculum that is complemented by clinical skills laboratory learning experiences, and the provision of community-based, clinical educational opportunities.
 These clinical experiences include placements in general practice and specialists’ surgeries, large and small hospitals, and community agencies.

 The curriculum is delivered via a range of educational strategies including large group, small group and independent learning activities, supported by a planned “spine” of learning based on cases.
-GM is committed to identifying and creating stimulating and supportive educational environments that facilitate student learning.
+GSM is committed to identifying and creating stimulating and supportive educational environments that facilitate student learning.
 Local medical and other health practitioners are extensively involved in all aspects of the educational, clinical and research and governance components of the program.

 A quality assurance approach ensures that the School’s mission is achieved in an effective and efficient manner.